Azure/azure-osconfig/docs/modules.md

 The SO component of the module implements the MMI functions, with C signatures and C|C++ implementations.

-Each MMI function implementation is an empty shell that directly call into its respective ModuleObject method counterpart to execute.
+Each MMI function implementation calls directly into its respective ModuleObject method counterpart without doing any additional validation or other processing.

 - MmiOpen: allocates a new ModuleObject, calls ModuleObject::Open, returns the ModuleObject instance pointer as an MMI_HANDLE and forgets it.
 - MmiClose: casts the MMI_HANDLE to ModuleObject, calls ModuleObject::Open and deletes that ModuleObject instance.